shashibit6233/automation_challange/README.md

 Things you need to install to run the code: -> Eclipse or Intellij Idea

-Testdata- Create user to login.
-After creating user, change user email and password in testData.properties file which is present in resources.
+Testdata- TestData is taken from xlsx file to create user.
+For order details test data is taken from properties file.

 **Built With**

-Framework - Cucumber
+Framework - TestNG

 Maven - Dependency Management

-Report- Extent report

 **Steps to run**